-The risk that, in the event of the counterparty to a transaction, the District will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
-As of December 31, 2023, all of the District's investments were held by its agents.
+In the event of the counterparty to a transaction, the District will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
+As of December 31, 2024, all of the District's investments were held by its agents.